 We recommend providing the cost of goods per item and average shipping costs for each physical product in your ClickBank account.
 While it is not required, providing this cost of goods (COG) data ensures accurate calculator outputs and profit reporting.

-If you are a vendor selling physical goods, it’s important to understand how sales of physical goods impact the maximum commission amount you are able to pay affiliates and the profit reporting for CPA transactions.
+If you are a seller selling physical goods, it’s important to understand how sales of physical goods impact the maximum commission amount you are able to pay affiliates and the profit reporting for CPA transactions.

 For the calculation that provides the maximum commission amount and the profit reporting for CPA, the data from sales of physical products factors what your costs are for both goods and shipping.
 This allows you to see how much you can afford to pay affiliates on a CPA basis and report back what your true profit is on CPACommissions.